kaustavdm/opentok-video-embed-demo/TUTORIAL.md

 // This is our simple DB in memory.
 A real-world use case would use an actual database. let DB = {

-  // Used to store meeting information
+  // Used to store an array of meetings created by Doctor
   meetings: [],

   // Used to store embed code